 Water Quality Monitoring Program

-The ACLT monitoring program began in 1998.
-The goal of the program is to maintain a continuous record of water quality in Parkers Creek.
-By sampling once a month, we hope to be able to detect changes in water quality that may indicate a change in the 'health' of the stream.
+ACLT began taking water samples in Parkers Creek in 1998.
+The goal of the program is to maintain a continuous record of water quality.
+By sampling once a month, we hope to be able to detect changes in water quality that may indicate a change in the health of the stream.
 Volunteers are trained to sample for dissolved nutrients, total suspended solids, phytoplankton abundance, temperature, water clarity, and salinity.
+Email firstname.lastname@example.org for more information.

 [ Top ]